hargoniX/bachelor/thesis/thesis.typ

 If these wrapper types are still not enough to resolve the situation one can fall back to using `unsafe` code.
-However, writing buggy `unsafe` code will not lead to compiler or run time errors but instead undefined behavior like in C/C++.
+However, writing buggy `unsafe` code will not lead to compiler or run time errors, but instead undefined behavior like in C/C++.
 A common `unsafe` example is splitting a slice, Rust's notion of a fat pointer, into two:
 #sourcecode[```rust
 unsafe fn split_at_unchecked<T>(data: &[T], mid: usize) -> (&[T], &[T]) {